Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 Why you need to clean your duct hose

-The reason why your sheets and towels (as well as the rest of your laundry) are being ruined by your dryer – and why it’s performing so poorly is because, over time, the duct hose gets clogged up.
+The reason why your dryer performs so poorly is that, over time, the duct hose gets clogged up.

 The drying machine’s exhaust just doesn’t have enough power to shoot the lint all of the way out through the hose.